Discharge Instructions: Wrapping Your Stump Below the Knee

 - Then wrap diagonally down and around the lower leg to the end of the bandage.

 - Attach the end of the bandage to the layer below it with paper tape.
-Avoid using safety pins or clips.
+Don't use safety pins or clips.

 Make a follow-up appointment with your healthcare provider, or as advised.